 Mild and moderate symptoms of a bee sting are quite similar but they do differ in intensity.
 If you get stung, you will probably experience them whether or not you’re allergic.

-You’ll feel an immediate burning pain or sensation at the site of the sting, it will very likely welt and become inflamed.
+You’ll feel immediate burning pain or sensations at the site of the sting, it will very likely welt and become inflamed.
 You’ll also experience itching, swelling, and irritation around the sting.

 Mild symptoms will endure for up to a day (two, in extreme cases), while moderate symptoms are far more intense, and can last up to a week.

 Severe symptoms are when you need medical assistance, as your life could be at risk.
 There is a risk of anaphylaxis if you’re allergic to bee stings, and the symptoms are unpleasant and dangerous.

 On top of experiencing all the mild symptoms, you might experience nausea, vomiting or diarrhea, dizziness, fainting or loss of consciousness, difficulty breathing, changes in your blood pressure or pulse, rashes, hives or other skin irritations, and excessive swelling in your face, mouth or throat.

 Severe reactions should always be treated as a medical emergency and should be attended to promptly.
 It’s also important to know that anyone can experience severe symptoms, even if you’ve never had a reaction before.